DinosaursAreCute/TaskMover_3.0-Rebirth-/docs/README.md

 # TaskMover Documentation

 Welcome to the comprehensive documentation for TaskMover - a powerful and flexible file organization tool.
+(Ai generated documentation, I did not proof read this yet)

 ## � Documentation Structure